 Manufactured by the Battle Creek Machinery Company, of Battle Creek, Michigan whose slogan was "There is Pleasure in it !
 There is Profit in it !
 There is Health in it !" the "Marsh's Cylinder Bed Lathe" was probably introduced around 1877; the glowing testimonials printed in the firm's tiny publicity circulars are dated from 1878, with awards at the 1878, 1879 and 1880 Michigan State Fairs of "Special Premium" and "First Premium" prizes.
 The lathe was also exported and the company received references from, amongst others, Duff Last & Co. of London, James M. Lyon of Singapore, Francis & James Smith of Glasgow and H.P.Gregory & Co. of Sydney Australia.
+A single patent (shown below) appears to have been taken out, this being granted to Elon E.Marsh on October 15th.
+1878.
+Unfortunately, the patent did not cover some novel improvement, it simply claimed to combine an already-known number of mechanical ideas into one machine.

 The basis of this simple machine was a turn-finished steel tube - 4 inches in diameter on the No.5 lathe, but of unknown section for the No.3 - onto which slid the headstock, saddle and tailstock, each being "bored to fit nicely".
 The headstock was permanently retained - by one set screw - and the saddle and tailstock both sawn open along their bases and provided with set screws to lock them to the bed by "a single turn of the hand".
 The tailstock was kept in line by a guide groove in the bed, but the saddle, which had no means of being fed along the bed, was free to be both slid and rotated into position by the operator.
 It is interesting to compare the Marsh with the English round-bed Drummond screwcutting lathe, introduced some thirty years later.